Winter Driving Safety

-- NEVER brake suddenly or harshly while driving on ice – tap brakes lightly, on and off until you slow.
+- NEVER brake suddenly on ice – tap brakes lightly, on and off until you slow.

-- Black ice can stay on roadways even in warmer conditions.
-Be careful when driving into shady areas and slow your vehicle on approach.
+- Black ice can stay on roadways in warmer conditions.
+Be careful when driving in shady areas and slow on approach.

-- Reduce your speed before you approach a turn.
+- Reduce speed upon approaching a turn.
 Avoid sudden acceleration or deceleration.

-- If you do skid, slowly let off the accelerator, until you feel your wheels regain traction – do not brake!
+- If you skid, let off the accelerator until you feel your wheels regain traction – do not brake!